 Step 1: The five gradients rule

 Pick a reference image that has a fair amount of contrast.
-A good way to check this is to digitally change the image to greyscale.
-If, in the black and white version of the image, you can clearly make out a variety of tones, then the image has a good contrast.
+A good way to check this is to digitally change the image to grayscale.
+If you can clearly make out a variety of tones in the black and white version of the image, then it has good contrast.
 If it all looks like it has almost the same grey, then pick another image.

-Now paint each section of the image basis the colour you assigned to it with the help of your reference image.
+Now paint each section of the image basis the shade you assigned to it with the help of your reference image.

 Once you have painted each section, add details as you see in your reference image.

 Don’t shy away from using a second coat of paint if you can still see the numbers through the paint.